mertkarababa7/ApartmentManagementSystemWebsite/README.md

 --------------------------------------------------------------------------------
 Update 5 (29.12.2020)
+-Changing the fees of the selected Apartment
 - Create expenses with price and description
-- Adden Flat Function for adding new flats and creating new apartments
+- Added Flat Function for adding new flats and creating new apartments

--Changing the fees of the selected Apartment

 --------------------------------------------------------------------------------